Chaga and COVID-19 - AlaskaChaga

 Chaga and COVID-19

 If you are reading this, you are likely familiar with COVID-19, a pandemic that has reached every corner of the globe.
-Also known as the novel coronavirus, COVID-19’s lethality, ease of spread, and a lack of immunity has many people concerned about contracting it.
-Chaga, a mushroom consumed in Alaska and Siberia as a holistic health remedy, has historically been used to treat the flu and common cold.
+Also known as the novel coronavirus, COVID-19's lethality, ease of spread, and a lack of immunity has many people concerned about contracting it.
+Chaga, a mushroom consumed in Alaska and Siberia as a holistic health remedy, has historically been used for the flu and common cold.
 Is chaga an effective means to combat COVID-19?

 Chaga and COVID-19